LLM in Fraud Prevention and Risk Management: Technologies, Expectations, and Real-World Limitations

 2. Systemic Hallucinations

 Beyond isolated errors, systemic hallucinations can pose significant risks.
-LLMs rely on probabilistic token prediction mechanisms and do not guarantee convergence or controlled error rates required for critical systems.
+LLMs rely on the approximation architecture with probabilistic token prediction mechanisms and do not provide controlled error bounds at the level required for critical systems.

 3. Asymmetry Between Defense and Fraud Capabilities